The following is an example of a real-life case a student received and my advice on how to go about solving the case step by step.

 At this point I got a bit flustered, as I had found the problem but didn't know where to proceed.
 If you morph into a business situation framework, which I did, I found out that the competitors were experiencing a similar trend, due to the unplanned for spike in energy costs.

-Sounds like you do reasonably well in the first part of the case.
+Sounds like you did reasonably well in the first part of the case.
 You isolated the root cause of the client's problem which was an INDUSTRY-wide spike in energy costs.

 The right thing to look at next is to do an analysis at the industry level.

 Whenever I get a number in a case situation that I want to understand, I always try to compare it to something else.
-My two favorite things to compare a new number against are historicals of the same number and then cross-company or cross-industry (in this case cross industry).
+My two favorite things to compare a new number against are historical data of the same number and then cross-company or cross-industry (in this case cross industry).

-So if energy prices for this industry are extremely high (which is depressing industry-wide profits), I want to know how energy prices have changed over time.
+In this case energy prices for this industry are extremely high (which is depressing industry-wide profits), So I want to know how energy prices have changed over time.
 Have they always been high?
 Is it cyclical?
 Or is this a recent thing?

 Next are energy prices for other industries equally high (making it an economy wide issue) vs. an industry specific issue.

-Notice the trend of trying to find the right level of the hierarchy to analyze. (e.g., is this a firm specific problem, an industry problem, or an economy wide probelm)... as the solution will vary wildly depending on this answer.
+Notice the trend of trying to find the right level of the hierarchy to analyze. (e.g., is this a firm specific problem, an industry problem, or an economy wide problem) ... as the solution will vary wildly depending on this answer.

 Then I would want to analyze WHY energy prices are so high.
-Are they to stay high permanently, or is it just a temporary thing.
-If permanent, it suggest a major permanent change in cost structure for the industry (suggest possible changes in either industry capacity or prices or both) which would lead you back to either a business situation framework or the industry capacity framework... or a cyclical problem.
+Are they to stay high permanently, or is it just temporary?
+If permanent, it suggests a major permanent change in cost structure for the industry (suggest possible changes in either industry capacity or prices or both) which would lead you back to either a business situation framework or the industry capacity framework... or a cyclical problem.
 If cyclical, then the issue is who has the most financial capital to withstand the cycle.

 The other framework that would be useful here is "Porter's Five Forces".
-You might want to Google it to learn more.
 It's very useful for understanding industry dynamics and the health of an overall industry.

 The big takeaway from Porter's model is the level of supplier concentration at every level of the supply chain.
-So if there are only a few energy producers, but lots of competitors in one's industry... and only a few customers, then the profit of the entire supply chain gets squeeze in the industry.
+If there are only a few energy producers, but lots of competitors in one's industry... and only a few customers, then the profit of the entire supply chain gets squeezed in the industry.